kloptops/retropie_stuff/README.md

     ./setup.sh --install-splashscreen

+To understand the better splashscreens more, [see here](retropie-splashscreen/README.md).

 ## Step 2

 So from my experience emulationstation is better with background music whilst choosing a game to play.
 I have a playlist of about 20 different songs from different video games over the years.
 I can't share it because of copyright reasons but I recommend finding music from games you love.